Model House Policies

 - We will use a pre-printed age chart as a quick way to figure age.
 The age chart, which says, “To Buy or Consume Alcohol, You Must Have Been Born on or Before [date],” will be updated daily.

-- We will use separate types of glassware to tell alcoholic drinks from non-alcoholic drinks.
+- We will use separate types of glassware to distinguish alcoholic drinks from non-alcoholic drinks.

 - When an underage patron moves from one station to another, servers will tell each other.